lbl-srg/obc/specification/source/verification.rst

 implemented in building 33 on the main LBNL campus in Berkeley, CA.
 The subsequence is shown in :numref:`fig_alc_coo_seq`.
-It comprises a PI controller that tracks the supply air temperature, an upstream subsequence that enables the controller and a downstream output limiter in case of low supply air temperatures.
+It comprises a PI controller that tracks the supply air temperature, an upstream subsequence that enables the controller and a downstream output limiter that is active in case of low supply air temperatures.

+We created a CLD specification of the same cooling coil valve position control sequence, see :numref:`fig_coo_coi_val_seq`, to validate the recorded output.

 .. _fig_alc_coo_seq: